jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-In Circular it might also be a command definition contained within another command definition.
+In Circular it might also be a command definition contained within another command definition:

 <img src="images/1.%20Commands%20Main%20Concepts.017.png" width="100" />

-When peeking at another programming language, a local function seems to be able to have a name.
+When peeking at another programming language, a local function seems to be able to have a name:

 <img src="images/1.%20Commands%20Main%20Concepts.018.png" width="160" />